 During her time in practice, Ms. Rowe has litigated every type of family law case in the courts of Northern Virginia, including high value equitable distribution cases, custody, support, and military divorce cases.

-Ms. Rowe was included in the 2021–2022 editions of Best Lawyers: Ones to Watch for her work in Family Law.
-She was named a Super Lawyers Rising Star in 2020–2021.
-Ms. Rowe currently holds a perfect 10.0 rating from both Avvo and Justia.
+Ms. Rowe was one of only 30 attorneys recognized as Leaders of the Law by Virginia Lawyers Weekly in 2022.
+She was also included in the 2021–2023 editions of Best Lawyers: Ones to Watch for her work in Family Law.
+Ms. Rowe has been named a Super Lawyers Rising Star every year since 2020.
+She currently holds a perfect 10.0 rating from both Avvo and Justia.

 Jamel Rowe resides in Fairfax, Virginia.